 If all children within any of the above rules cannot be offered a place, the highest priority will be given to children living nearest to the school within that rule.
-To determine who lives nearest, distance will be measured on a straight line 'crow fly' basis using Ordnance Survey data.
+To determine who lives nearest, distance will be measured on a straight line "crow fly" basis, using Ordnance Survey data.
 The address will be measured from the post office address point on the property.
 In the unlikely event that distance does not separate the final two or more pupils seeking the last remaining place, a random allocation will be used to determine who is offered the final place.

 A. The parent/carer will need to decide which schools they would prefer their child/children attend, by registering for an account online on the schools admission website.
-They can also download and complete a paper form application.
 The Local Authority co-ordinates the process and applications must have been received by them by 15th January of the year of admission to the school.